 Choose your project managers wisely.

 There is a direct correlation between the skill and experience of your project managers (or scrum masters) and how well your project portfolio performs because projects in your portfolio deliver the value and benefits expected by your stakeholders.
 Project managers are determining the accuracy of the solution delivery path, applying an appropriate process to navigate that path, encouraging the resources contributing to the progress along that path, and monitoring project performance along that path, so your portfolio dashboard is current and accurate.
 Among other things!
-Take the time to assess their experience and their fit with your team, then support them to the best of your ability.
+When it comes to outcome management, project management, and solution delivery, take the time to assess their experience and their fit with your team, then support them to the best of your ability.
 You will be richly rewarded.

 Jan Schiller, PMP, PSM1, FLMI, is a partner with Berkshire Consulting, LLC.
 She specializes in revealing the path from where an organization is to where they want to be.
 Over the past 30 years, Jan has been focused on linking strategy to results with project management in the financial services, investment, health, beverage, learning management and life sciences industries.
 She has helped her clients with the adoption of project management best practices; streamlining business processes; addressing regulations; achieving competitive advantage and much more.
 In addition to being quoted twice in PMNetwork Magazine, she’s also discussed how to develop a PMO Project’s scope statement on Phoenix Business RadioX (podcast).
 Jan writes about scope, portfolio management, methodologies, and PMO.